tsdiokno/abl/content/docs/roma-1.md

 [^4]: and was appointed to be the powerful Son of God according to the Spirit of holiness by the resurrection of the dead.

-[^5] Dahil sa kaniya, tayo ay nakatanggap ng habag at pagtatalaga na nagbubunga ng pagsunod na siya namang bunga ng pagtitiwala alang-alang sa kaniyang ngalan sa gitna ng mga Hentil
+[^5] Dahil sa kaniya, tayo ay nakatanggap ng kabutihang-loob at pagtatalaga na nagbubunga ng pagsunod na siya namang bunga ng pagtitiwala alang-alang sa kaniyang ngalan sa gitna ng mga Hentil

 [^5]: Through him we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the Gentiles,